LifeSG/react-design-system/CONVENTIONS.md

 -   For callbacks, denote with `on` and the action.
 E.g. `onClick`, `onDismiss`
 -   For optional props, use a Union type and add `undefined` to it
+-   Avoid usage of enums to ease developer use.
+Opt for string literals instead and do them in kebab-case.
+E.g. `"default" | "light" | "dark"`
+-   Make sure you specify common props like `id`, `className`, `data-testid` if you are not extending from a standard HTML element props

 ```
 interface MyInterface {